RealDoigt/simple-stupid-object-notation/readme.md

 ## Guide and Examples
 ### Basic Syntax
 First, to create an object, all you have to do is type out its name.
-Object names may contain anything as long as they don't start with `alias`, `default`, `repeat`, `.` and `#`.
+Object names may contain anything as long as they don't start with `alias`, `default`, `.` and `#`.
 However, you're free to include those elsewhere in the name.
 Then you can add properties to that object by typing out their names in front of a `.` and using the `=` to initialize that property's value.
 The name of the object and its properties are sperated by newlines.
 No value may be empty!
 If you want that value to be empty, don't type it.
 Don't forget this notation's goal is, in short, to type less.
 Once you're done, you may go on to next object.

 Here's a couple of examples:
 ```sson